 Pickers will tell you, their choice of guitar flatpicks are largely a matter of personal preference.
-Like the guitar itself, musicians usually go with what feels best for their personal style of playing and the tonality of their particular instrument.
+Like the guitar itself or your choice of capo, musicians usually go with what feels best for their personal style of playing and the tonality of their particular instrument.
 In this post, I’ll go over a few of my thoughts on picks and specifically which picks are best for the bluegrass flatpicking guitarist.

 (Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I’ll earn a commission if you click through and make a purchase.)